 As a steward of the Nation's OCS oil, gas, and mineral resources, BSEE must provide for the conservation of these natural resources by preventing waste and ensuring efficient recovery of the resources, as well as protecting the correlative rights of OCS lessees and the government.
-Conservation of oil and gas resources is an integral part of the Nation's energy policy and a primary objective for BSEE's regulatory program.
 Conservation is accomplished through effective monitoring of development and production activities on the OCS and robust enforcement of regulations that require operators to produce oil and gas reservoirs using methods that avoid waste and maximize the recovery of these natural resources while the infrastructure to develop them is in place.
 This also minimizes the human footprint needed to develop the resources.
-These efforts play an essential role in the effective management of properties located on the OCS.